 Three ways to stop worrying

-research has shown that disturbing thoughts pop into most people’s minds every day.
-Most people can go throughout their day without giving that thought a second thought; this intrusive thought can be distressing for people with OCD.
+research has shown that disturbing images pop into most people’s minds every day.
+Most people can go throughout their day without realizing that this intrusive thought can be distressing for people with OCD.

 People with OCD develop compulsions to relieve the anxiety created by these daily intrusive thoughts.

-People with OCD may try to suppress intrusive thoughts though often it may come back worse.
-This behavior leads to a cycle of thought suppression which will cause more intrusive and disturbing thoughts.
+People with OCD may try to suppress these disturbing impressions, though often it may come back worse.
+This behavior leads to a cycle of thought suppression which will cause more intense images to pop into your head.

-Along with cognitive therapy and medication, self-help strategies may be beneficial if you learn to cope with and control obsessive thoughts and feelings of anxiety.
+Along with cognitive therapy and medication, self-help strategies may be beneficial if you learn to cope with and control obsessive and intrusive thoughts and feelings of anxiety.
 Therapy can also help resolve compulsion symptoms.

 Find a Distraction